DanerSound/Refactoring_step_by_step/README.md

 # Refactoring_step_by_step

-The main pourpose of this repo is to exercise my self using the book, "Refactoring: Improving the Design of Existing Code" by Martin Fowler
+The main pourpose of this repo is to exercise my self using the book:

+ - "Refactoring: Improving the Design of Existing Code" by Martin Fowler

 I'll use Python, insted of javascript, because i know know JS yet but will learn it some day. ( i hope!... )